gammasoft71/Examples_Cocoa/README.md

 ## Hello, World!

-["Hello, World!"](Form/Form.m) The classic first application HelloWorld, with NSTextField.
+["Hello, World!"](src/HelloWorld) The classic first application HelloWorld, with NSTextField.

 ## Application and messages

-[Application](Application/Application.m) Shows how to create a simple Cocoa application with NSApplication.
+[Application](src/Application) Shows how to create a simple Cocoa application with NSApplication.

 [Application with message loop](ApplicationWithMessageLoop/ApplicationWithMessageLoop.m) Shows how to create your own message loop and dispatcher with NSEvent.

 ## Containers

-[Form](Form/Form.m) Shows how to create a simple Cocoa Form with NSWndow.
+[Form](src/Form) Shows how to create a simple Cocoa Form with NSWndow.

+[TabControl](src/TabControl) Shows how to create a simple Cocoa TabControl with TabPages with NSTabView and NSTabViewItem.

-[TabControl and TabPages](TabControl/TabControl.m) Shows how to create a simple Cocoa TabControl with TabPages with NSTabView and NSTabViewItem.
+[TabPages](src/TabControl) Shows how to create a simple Cocoa TabControl with TabPages with NSTabView and NSTabViewItem.

 ## Common Controls

-[Button](Button/Button.m) Shows how to create a Cocoa Button and Event Click with NSButton.
+[Button](src/Button) Shows how to create a Cocoa Button and Event Click with NSButton.

-[CheckBox](Button/CheckBox.m) Shows how to create a Cocoa CheckBox and Event Click with NSButton.
+[CheckBox](src/CheckBox) Shows how to create a Cocoa CheckBox and Event Click with NSButton.

-[Label](Form/Form.m) Shows how to create a Cocoa Label with NSTextField.
+[Label](src/Label) Shows how to create a Cocoa Label with NSTextField.

 ## Download